The Dark and Forbidding Land

 The Drache Girl

-By the time I got ready to publish book 3 of Senta and the Steel Dragon, it had been finished for almost three years.
+By the time I got ready to publish book three of Senta and the Steel Dragon, it had been finished for almost three years.
 I went through a quick revision pass, changing very little before publishing it.
 Like all of the books in the series, I had a hard time with the title.
 I had settled on The Sorceress’s Apprentice for years, but many of my friends didn’t like it.
 They thought it could be confused with Disney’s The Sorcerer’s Apprentice.
 So, it became The Drache Girl.

 His Robot Wife

 By the end of 2010, I had five books for sale, none of which were lighting up the best-sellers list.
 Meanwhile His Robot Girlfriend continued to be downloaded thousands of times per week.
 I decided I would write a sequel.
 However, unlike just about every other book I’ve written, I didn’t have a strong story before I started.
 I crafted an outline, but I was never as invested in the plot as I was with other books.
 I did like writing the characters again though, and it became His Robot Wife.
 By its third month, it had sold more than all my other books had ever sold all put together.
 Each month saw more and more sales, and for a moment, I thought it would just keep going.
 However, after about six months the sales began to quickly drop.